 Make sure to go inside the Senedd and Pierhead buildings if they're open - in the Senedd you can get guided tours that explain the way that the law-making process works in Wales, and the Pierhead has a permanent gallery upstairs.

 If you're looking to stay nearby, the area's most recent hotel addition is the impressive Exchange Hotel - the renovated Coal Exchange, originally built in 1888 as a place of business, where Cardiff's mammoth coal export industry was run from.
 In 1901 the Coal Exchange became a historic landmark, as the location where the world's first ever million pound cheque was signed.
 Following the demise of coal mining, the Exchange closed in 1958, and has been largely empty since then, although it was earmarked as the location for the National Assembly for Wales in the 1970s (the vote for devolution did not pass, so the building remained empty).
 It was again refurbished in 2001 to be used as a concert venue, but again fell empty until its transformation in 2017.
+Other accommodation options include the 5 star voco St David's hotel and spa.

 Even if you're not looking to stay, make the trip to walk around Mount Stuart Square - it holds one of Cardiff's most concentrated collections of historic buildings, and there are some great independent coffee shops and bars nearby.